roles-ansible/ansible_role_mailserver_preperations/README.md

 First, the hostname of the system is set.
 For a mailing server, the name of the server used is an important part.
 For more details have a look at [tasks/hosts.yml](tasks/hosts.yml)

+Next, create a user and a group for the mail history.
+And a few folders that are needed.
+More details in [tasks/user.yml](tasks/user.yml).

+And as the last important step, a template for creating a database is deployed.
+And the data for the MySQL database is deployed.
+This requires that a mysql database exists before.

  Testing
 ----------